kenheaslip/EducationEngineer/education-engineer/tutorial.md

 Version: 1.0.0
 Hostname: web-6c7ccf7dbb-z4rdn
 ```
+>**Note**: Notice the output is identifying a hostname.
+This is the name of the pod that has responded to your request.
+If you were to scale up your deployment and continually refresh your browser, you would notice the hostname changing between the pods your application is runnin.
+>
 ## Time to Cleanup

 Wow, we have loaded a lot of stuff onto your workstation.
 You have the option to keep the work you completed if you wish, in which case, skip ahead to the "Next Steps" section.

-If you want to clean up, here is a list of commands you can run to remove everything we just installed.
+If you want to clean up, here is a bit of help to remove everything we just installed.

 |          Applciation to Remove                         |            How to Remove It                                                  | Should I just keep it to play with Kubenetes and kind in the future?             |
 ---------------------------------------------------------|------------------------------------------------------------------------------|----------------------------------------------------------------------------------|